Step7750/BetterBuyOrders/README.md

 v1.5.1
 * Fixed HTTPS issue on the front market page for the search bar

+v1.5.2
+* Fixed bug that would sometimes prevent proper loading of the autocomplete search bar on pages with no listings

 #Suggestions/Bugs

 Are you encountering a bug or have a suggestion?
 Please use the available Github panel or contact me on <a href="http://steamcommunity.com/id/Step7750/">Steam</a>